-1. Under the 1940 "Statement of Principles on Academic Freedom and Tenure," this period may not exceed seven years.
-However, the Association's 2001 "Statement of Principles on Family Responsibilities and Academic Work" (AAUP, Policy Documents and Reports, 10th ed.
-[Washington, D.C., 2006], 219-26) provides that "a faculty member be entitled to stop the clock or extend the probationary period, with or without taking a full or partial leave of absence, if the faculty member (whether male or female) is a primary coequal caregiver of newborn or newly adopted children," that "institutions allow the tenure clock to be stopped for up to one year for each child, and . . . that faculty be allowed to stop the clock only twice, resulting in no more than two one-year extensions of the probationary period."

-2. The exception here noted applies only to an institution where the maximum probationary period exceeds four years.

-3. April 15 is the recommended date.

-4. This committee, which can be the grievance committee noted in Regulation 16, is to be an elected faculty body.
-Similarly, the members of the committees noted in Regulations 4c(2), 4d(3), 10, 13, and 14 are to be elected.
-A committee of faculty members appointed by an appropriate elected faculty body can substitute for a committee that is elected directly.

-5. See "The Role of the Faculty in Budgetary and Salary Matters," Policy Documents and Reports, 149-52, especially the following passages:
+- 1. Under the 1940 Statement of Principles on Academic Freedom and Tenure, this period may not exceed seven years.
+However, the Association's 2001 Statement of Principles on Family Responsibilities and Academic Work (AAUP, Policy Documents and Reports, 10th ed.
+[Washington, DC, 2006], 219-26) provides that "a faculty member be entitled to stop the clock or extend the probationary period, with or without taking a full or partial leave of absence, if the faculty member (whether male or female) is a primary coequal caregiver of newborn or newly adopted children," that "institutions allow the tenure clock to be stopped for up to one year for each child, and . . . that faculty be allowed to stop the clock only twice, resulting in no more than two one-year extensions of the probationary period." - 2.
+The exception here noted applies only to an institution where the maximum probationary period exceeds four years. - 3.
+April 15 is the recommended date. - 4.
+This committee, which can be the grievance committee noted in Regulation 16, is to be an elected faculty body.
+Similarly, the members of the committees noted in Regulations 4c(3), 4d(4), 10, and 13 are to be elected.
+A committee of faculty members appointed by an elected faculty body can substitute for a committee that is elected directly. - 5.
+See The Role of the Faculty in Conditions of Financial Exigency, in Bulletin of the American Association of University Professors (special issue of Academe), July-August 2013: 120-47.
+The definition of "financial exigency" offered in that report and adopted here is intended to be more responsive to actual institutional conditions and extends the standard of exigency to situations not covered by Committee A's previous definition - 6.
+See The Role of the Faculty in Budgetary and Salary Matters, in Policy Documents and Reports, 149-52, especially the following passages:

 The faculty should participate both in the preparation of the total institutional budget and (within the framework of the total budget) in decisions relevant to the further apportioning of its specific fiscal divisions (salaries, academic programs, tuition, physical plant and grounds, and so on).
-The soundness of resulting decisions should be enhanced if an elected representative committee of the faculty participates in deciding on the overall allocation of institutional resources and the proportion to be devoted directly to the academic program This committee should be given access to all information that it requires to perform its task effectively, and it should have the opportunity to confer periodically with representatives of the administration and governing board....
+The soundness of resulting decisions should be enhanced if an elected representative committee of the faculty participates in deciding on the overall allocation of institutional resources and the proportion to be devoted directly to the academic program.
+This committee should be given access to all information that it requires to perform its task effectively, and it should have the opportunity to confer periodically with representatives of the administration and governing board. . . .

 Circumstances of financial exigency obviously pose special problems.
 At institutions experiencing major threats to their continued financial support, the faculty should be informed as early and specifically as possible of significant impending financial difficulties.
-The faculty -with substantial representation from its nontenured as well as its tenured members, since it is the former who are likely to bear the brunt of the reduction should participate at the department, college or professional school, and institution-wide levels in key decisions as to the future of the institution and of specific academic programs within the institution.
+The faculty-with substantial representation from its nontenured as well as its tenured members, since it is the former who are likely to bear the brunt of the reduction-should participate at the department, college or professional school, and institution-wide levels in key decisions as to the future of the institution and of specific academic programs within the institution.
 The faculty, employing accepted standards of due process, should assume primary responsibility for determining the status of individual faculty members.